Chicago Auto Show 2021 features new location, vehicles

 RELATED: Chicago Auto Show 2021: Frequently asked questions

-The Ford Mustang Mach-E falls into that category, especially after the tax credits and incentives.

-The auto manufacturers will have more reveals until about 2 p.m.
-Wednesday, then everyone has to clear out so they can finish setting everything up.
+"It is meaningful because when we showed up last week, a lot of the McCormick Place employees just came up just to say, 'thanks for coming back,'" Sloan said.

+"It's just not like this one show and see you again in a couple of months.
+A lot of the men and women who work for us are going to leave this show and go to other shows.
+There's events throughout the Midwest we're doing," said John O'Shea, of Carpenters Local 10.

-Thursday is the big opening day -- 9 a.m. indoors and 6:30 p.m. for the outdoor street fair.
+So if you're in it for the big, the fast, or the more practical, you can come out to McCormick Place starting Thursday.
+The show opens at 9 a.m. indoors and 6:30 p.m. for the outdoor street fair.

+"The roots of car shows: Car shows are halls, candy floss and people kids enjoying themselves walking around the shiny stuff," McHale said.
+"We bring the shiny stuff."

+There's a lot of fun to be had, but a real sense of solidarity at this auto show as it marks another turning point for the city.